4 steps to determine if your car is too expensive to repair

 How does one know when to throw in the shop rag and get a new car?
 Well, I don't have a crystal ball bearing, but I can provide some helpful guidelines to assist you in your evaluation process.

-First: Perform an evaluation of your vehicle yourself using our used car check out list from our Website.
+First: Perform an evaluation of your vehicle yourself using the used car checklist from Popular Mechanics.
 The check out is self explaining and easy to use.
 If you have a concern or a potential problem you might uncover with an item on the list, have your mechanic inspect it during the next step.

 Second: Determine what future maintenance cost will or could be.
 I have assembled a helpful maintenance schedule to help you forecast costly maintenance items.
 Print out the maintenance schedules that are closest to your current mileage and the next higher mileage schedule.
 Take your car to the mechanic (hopefully the mechanic that you regularly visit and have a good relationship with) and pay them to inspect all the items on the two schedules.
 The cost of these inspections should be fairly inexpensive, and the information they will provide will be more than worth the expense.
 Add up all recommended repair costs plus all previous repairs during the year.
 Divide this number by 12 to determine your average repair cost for the given year.
 This number will not however include any breakdown or unexpected repairs.

-Some things to consider: In my opinion, I would replace your current vehicle if your average yearly repair bills are more than ten percent of the price of the new car you would like.
+Some things to consider: In my opinion, I would replace your current vehicle if your average yearly repair bills are more than 10% of the price of the new car you would like.
 These four steps are just a guide to help you remove the emotion tied to selling your current car and buying the new one.
-After doing these steps, you might find that you are not in the "money pit" and the maintenance schedules and check list gave you an easy way to forecast and plan for up coming repair expenses.
-The schedules and checklists are free for you to view and print out from our Website TrustMyMechanic.com
+After doing these steps, you might find that you are not in the "money pit", and the maintenance schedules and check list will have given you an easy way to forecast and plan for up coming repair expenses.